Goal Setting – Your Guide To Setting And Achieving Goals

 It’s easy to put off work until tomorrow when there is no goal on the line.

 They have a destination.
 They are striving for higher performance.

-4. They Help You Beat Procrastination
+4. Goals Help You Beat Procrastination

-Procrastination is something we all battle from time-to-time, myself included.
+Procrastination is something we all battle from time to time, myself included.
 However, when you set goals in life, specific goals for what you want to achieve, it helps you understand that procrastination is dangerous.

 It is wasted time.
 It is another day you aren’t moving closer to that goal.

-Consider this inspirational quote from Pablo Picasso next time you are thinking of putting off that next step towards your goal and rethink your stance:
+Consider this inspirational quote from Pablo Picasso the next time you are thinking of putting off that next step toward your goal and rethink your stance:

-5. You Achieve Even More
+5. Goals Help You Achieve More

 When you set a goal and reach that goal, it gives you the taste of victory.
 You will want to taste that again.
 Goal setting is a positive habit-building process.

-6. Goals Help You Determine What You Want in Life
+6. Goals Help You Determine What You Want In Life

 The act of setting goals forces you to contemplate what you truly want out of life.